 Medicare is a type of health insurance/coverage for low-income families, senior citizens, or other demographics that do not have access to private health insurance.
 Medicare works by allocating a certain amount of money to different health insurance needs, with rehab being one of them.

-In many cases, Medicare will cover alternative supportive treatments as well, such as acupuncture or therapy!
+In many cases, Medicare will cover alternative supportive treatments as well.
 Depending on the plan you have, you will be allowed a certain amount of days and money worth of treatment for alcohol abuse programs.
 In most cases, you will not have a deductible or need to make a payment of any kind at the time of your treatment.
 You can easily research what centers take Medicare/Medicaid by searching through the government’s online portal or calling a local representative.

 Retired and active veterans have access to a whole host of health care benefits, and the government works hard to ensure they receive whatever care they need.
 Serving in the military can cause a lot of emotional and physical damage, and many veterans turn to alcohol to cope.
 The Veterans Administration (VA) offers everything from detox to inpatient long term residential treatment.
 Programs vary in length, intensity, and schedule to accommodate everyone and their specific needs.